matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 A user's power level is then specified by an entry in *either* `users` or `auto_users`.
 Where a user appears in both sections, `users` takes precedence.

+The new `auto_users` key is maintained by a bot user, as described below.

 `auto_users` is subject to all of the same authorization checks as the existing `users` key (see https://matrix.org/docs/spec/rooms/v1#authorization-rules, paragraphs 10a, 10d, 10e).